Bioagent Export Control List

 14. Xylella fastidiosa pv. citrus variegated chlorosis (CVC)

-Items designated as EAR99 may be exported using the license exception NLR, specifying no license requires, as long ALL of the following criteria are met:
+Items designated as EAR99 may be exported using the license exception NLR, specifying no license required, as long ALL of the following criteria are met:

 1. The item is not being shipped to a sanctioned destination;